-The clinical experts consulted by CADTH for the purpose of this review emphasized that locally advanced and metastatic HER2 positive gastroesophageal cancer is a disease associated with a considerable unmet need.
-The clinical experts advised that although treatment with trastuzumab combined with chemotherapy is available for locally advanced metastatic HER2 positive gastroesophageal cancer; OS outcomes remain unacceptably poor.
+The clinical experts consulted by CADTH for this review emphasized that locally advanced and metastatic HER2-positive gastroesophageal cancer is a disease associated with a considerable unmet need.
+The clinical experts advised that although treatment with trastuzumab combined with chemotherapy is available for locally advanced metastatic HER2-positive gastroesophageal cancer, OS outcomes remain unacceptably poor.
 Both clinical experts suggested that as per the KEYNOTE-811 clinical trial, pembrolizumab would be added to the current SOC first-line therapy (trastuzumab combined with platinum doublet chemotherapy) for patients with locally advanced and metastatic HER2 positive gastroesophageal cancer.
-This combination pembrolizumab combined with trastuzumab and platinum doublet chemotherapy - would represent a new first-line SOC treatment for this patient population.
-Although patients were eligible to enroll in the KEYNOTE-811 trial regardless of PD-L1 status as measured by CPS, the prespecified subgroup analysis showed that the benefit of adding pembrolizumab to SOC was attributable to the subgroup of patients with PD-L1 CPS of 1 or more (85% of the study population).
+This combination - pembrolizumab combined with trastuzumab and platinum doublet chemotherapy - would represent a new first-line SOC treatment for this patient population.
+Although patients were eligible to enrol in the KEYNOTE-811 trial regardless of PD-L1 status as measured by CPS, the prespecified subgroup analysis showed that the benefit of adding pembrolizumab to SOC was attributable to the subgroup of patients with PD-L1 CPS of 1 or more (85% of the study population).
 A clear benefit was not observed in the subgroup of patients with PD-L1 CPS of less than 1, which included a small number of patients.
-The clinical experts consulted by CADTH opined that the addition of pembrolizumab to first-line treatment for locally advanced and metastatic HER2 positive gastroesophageal cancer should be limited to patients with a PD-L1 CPS of 1 or more.
+The clinical experts consulted by CADTH opined that the addition of pembrolizumab to first-line treatment for locally advanced and metastatic HER2-positive gastroesophageal cancer should be limited to patients with a PD-L1 CPS of 1 or more.
 As suggested by the clinical experts, CPS testing should be performed using a validated test.
-The clinical experts listed three factors, in descending order of clinical importance, used to determine response to treatment: patient reported symptoms and side-effects; cross-sectional imaging via CT scans or MRI; and tumour markers such as carcinoembryonic antigen (CEA) and carbohydrate antigen 19-9 (Ca 19-9).
-The clinical experts emphasized; however, that the only truly clinically meaningful end points across all oncology types are overall survival and quality of life.
-The clinical experts added that all other endpoints (e.g., response rate, CEA response, progression-free survival) should be considered surrogates, and are of little relevance if they do not predict improve overall survival or quality of life.
-The clinical experts suggest that patients should be assessed by a clinician after every 2 to 3 cycles of treatment.
-The clinical experts suggested that patients should undergo CT scans every 2 to 3 months and that tumour markers should be assessed at least once every 4 weeks.
-The clinical experts suggested that the decision to discontinue treatment with pembrolizumab should be based on patient reported symptoms, side-effects and wellbeing, in combination with assessment of treatment response and disease progression, either radiologic or clinical.
-The clinical experts added that treatment with pembrolizumab should be discontinued in the event of a life-threatening immune-related AEs in accordance with clinical practice guidelines.
-The clinical experts suggests that pembrolizumab should only be prescribed by or under the supervision of a specialist in medical oncology with expertise in the management of immunotherapy side-effects.
+The clinical experts listed 3 factors, in descending order of clinical importance, used to determine response to treatment: patient-reported symptoms and side effects; cross-sectional imaging via CT scans or MRI; and tumour markers such as carcinoembryonic antigen (CEA) and carbohydrate antigen 19 to 9 (Ca 19 to 9).
+The clinical experts emphasized; however, that the only truly clinically meaningful end points across all oncology types are OS and QoL.
+The clinical experts added that all other end points (e.g., response rate, CEA response, PFS) should be considered surrogates and are of little relevance if they do not predict improved OS or QoL.
+The clinical experts suggest that a clinician should assess patients after every 2 to 3 cycles of treatment.
+The clinical experts indicated that patients should undergo CT scans every 2 to 3 months and that tumour markers should be assessed at least once every 4 weeks.
+The clinical experts suggested that the decision to discontinue treatment with pembrolizumab should be based on patient-reported symptoms, side effects and well-being, in combination with an assessment of treatment response and either radiologic or clinical disease progression.
+The clinical experts added that treatment with pembrolizumab should be discontinued in the event of life-threatening immune-related AEs by clinical practice guidelines.
+Clinical experts suggested that pembrolizumab should only be prescribed by or under the supervision of a specialist in medical oncology with expertise in the management of immunotherapy side effects.
 The clinical experts noted that immunotherapy and trastuzumab are currently delivered as SOC in all oncology centres and may be safely administered in all centres approved for oncology care.